-SHARED RESPONSIBILITIES FOR HIGH STUDENT ACADEMIC ACHIEVEMENT -As a component of the school-level parent and family engagement policy, CWC Kansas City served under this part shall jointly develop with parents for all children served under this part a school-parent compact that outlines how parents, the CWC Kansas City staff, and students will share the responsibility for improved student academic achievement and the means by which CWC Kansas City and parents will build and develop a partnership to help children achieve the State's high standards.
-Such compact shall-
+As a component of the school-level parental involvement policy, each school served under Title I, Part A shall jointly develop with parents for all children served under this part a school-parent compact that outlines how parents, the entire school staff, and students will share the responsibility for improved student academic achievement and the means by which the school and parents will build and develop a partnership to help children achieve the State's high standards.
+Such compact shall:

-CWC Kansas City responsibility to provide high-quality curriculum and instruction in a supportive and effective learning environment that enables the children served under this part to meet the challenging State academic standards, and the ways in which each parent will be responsible for supporting their children's learning; volunteering in their child's classroom; and participating, as appropriate, in decisions relating to the education of their children and positive use of extracurricular time

-- Address the importance of communication between teachers and parents on an ongoing basis through, at a minimum - Parent-teacher conferences, at least annually, during which the compact shall be discussed as the compact relates to the individual child's achievement - Frequent reports to parents on their children's progress - Reasonable access to CWC Kansas City staff, opportunities to volunteer and participate in their child's class, and observation of classroom activities - Ensuring regular two-way, meaningful communication between family members and CWC Kansas CIty staff, and, to the extent practicable, in a language that family members can understand.
+- (1) describe the school's responsibility to provide high quality curriculum and instruction in a supportive and effective learning environment that enables the children served under this part to meet the State's student academic achievement standards, and the ways in which each parent will be responsible for supporting their children's learning, such as monitoring attendance, homework completion, and television watching; volunteering in their child's classroom; and participating, as appropriate, in decisions relating to the education of their children and positive use of extracurricular time; and - (2) address the importance of communication between teachers and parents on an ongoing basis through, at a minimum: - (A) parent-teacher conferences in elementary schools, at least annually, during which the compact shall be discussed as the compact relates to the individual child's achievement: - (B) frequent reports to parents on their children's progress; and - (C) reasonable access to staff, opportunities to volunteer and participate in their child's class, and observation of classroom activities.